tarantool/tarantool/doc/sphinx/book/box/box_schema.rst

     attached to the space objects, for example :func:`space_object:drop() <space_object.drop>`.

-    Note re storage engine: phia does not support temporary spaces.
+    Note re storage engine: vinyl does not support temporary spaces.

 =================================================
                     Example